Find the Worker setup for you

 Find the correct setup for you

-When running unattended robots, we provide a host of different options to set up the infrastructure for your automations.
+When running unattended robots, we provide various options to set up the infrastructure for your task packages.

 So, where should you start?
-This article is here to help you out, and the image below will give you the big picture.
+This article is here to help you; the image below will give you the big picture.

 Remember, you are NOT bound machine or user-specific licenses.